Welding-defects

 SOLUTIONS with Effective, Powerful Advice

-In a previous page on WELDING FAILURES, we expressed the opinion that failures occur only in service.
-We imply by this that Welding-defects should not be allowed out of the production line.
 But human activities being what they are, it is probably unrealistic to exclude at all the chance that from time to time defective structures be put into service.
-It is however under the responsibility of the person in charge of a welding operation to strive to reduce such occurrences to the minimum.

 What are Welding-defects?

-They are excessive conditions, outside the acceptance limits, which risks to compromise the stability or the functionality of the welded structure.
 They are also called rejectable discontinuities.
 This means that the same type of discontinuity of a lesser degree, might be considered harmless and acceptable.

-Are there acceptable Welding-defects?
-No, by definition a defect is rejectable.
-There can be acceptable discontinuities.
-The designer, or the purchaser, or the person in charge of the welding project is entitled to define the limits of acceptance.
-And these limits are valid only for the application and the usage involved.
+The designer, the purchaser, or the person in charge of the welding project are entitled to define the limits of acceptance.
+These limits are valid only for the application and the usage involved.

-What should be done when Welding-defects are detected?
-One should reject the items and put them temporarily on hold.
-One should determine the cause and try to implement a corrective action to avoid future recurrence.
 Then an authorized professional should determine if the defects are repairable or not.
 If yes by which procedure.
 Standard procedures may be approved for routine application.

 An Article on Failures from weld Discontinuities is included in our Practical Welding Letter No. 11 of July 2004.
-To read the article click on PWL#011.

-An Article including considerations on Weld Defects and on the importance of investigating the reasons of their appearance for eliminating their recurrence was published in Issue 28 of Practical Welding Letter for December 2005.
-To read the article (in Section 2) click on PWL#028.
+An Article including considerations on Weld Defects and on the importance of investigating the reasons of their appearance, for eliminating their recurrence, was published in Issue 28 of Practical Welding Letter for December 2005.

-An article of ours, was published on July 11, 2006.
 It can be found by clicking on Arc Welding Discontinuities.

 An Article on Lamellar Tearing was published (7) in Issue 46 of Practical Welding Letter for June 2007.